calebhyun/pickleball-point-analysis/README.md

 We didn't fill any missing values because we didn't grab them, because we didn't want to predict on made-up data through imputation.
 We wanted to predict the outcome of points where we had all necessary data present.

 ## Framing a Prediction Problem
-We are going to predict the results of column `Serve_team_won` which is a binary column with 1 for serve team wins, and 0 for return team wins.
+We are going to predict the results of column `srv_team_won` which is a binary column with 1 for serve team wins, and 0 for return team wins.
 We are predicting this column because we want to gather what features allow us to actually make the predictions, and what matters the most for the models accuracy.

 This is a binary classification problem, and we are going to utilize the accuracy score to determine how effective our model was.
 Accuracy will let us understand how accurate our predictions were to the actual result of the point over the span of all of our points.